octobercms/docs/plugin-registration.md

 <a name="registering-middleware"></a>
 ## Registering middleware

-To register a custom middleware you can use the following call inside your boot method to extend a Controller class that you wish to add the middleware to.
+To register a custom middleware, you can apply it directly to a Backend controller in your plugin by using [Controller middleware](../backend/controllers-ajax#controller-middleware), or you can extend a Controller class by using the following method.

     public function boot()
     {